dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 - `LM_SCAN_DIRECTLY` can be covered by `LM_CONNECTED_BLOCKS`, so setting `LM_SCAN_DIRECTLY` after `LM_CONNECTED_BLOCKS` will give no help on read rate but slow down the speed.
 And setting `LM_SCAN_DIRECTLY` before `LM_CONNECTED_BLOCKS` is usually used only when `ExpectedBarcodesCount` is setting to 0.

 ## Endeavor to Decode a Barcode Zone
-After getting a barcode zone, DBR applies a variety of further process before decoding the barcode.
-[DeblurModes]({{ site.parameters_reference }}deblur-modes.html) is a parameter can be customized in this procedure, which provides several methods to perform a round of image processing on the barcode zone, aiming to deal with varying image blurness situations may lead to low read rate.
-These methods can be divided into following three groups considering the effort and time cost.
-You can set one or more modes according to your barcode area situation to balance read rate and speed.

-### Efficient
-Methods in this group focus on the process of binarizing the barcode area to handle relatively simple situations.
+After localizing a barcode zone, DBR will go through the following processes to try its best to get a final result.

+### Enlarge Barcode with Small Module Size
+Barcode with a small module size may be distorted by some processing methods like rotation, binarization with inappropriate block size, etc. Enlarging the barcode zone to a larger size can enhance the ability to prevent distortion, thereby improve the possibility to decode the result.
+The parameter [ScaleUpModes]({{ site.parameters_reference }}scale-up-modes.html) can be used to determine whether and how to do the enlarging.
+For example, setting a mode `SUM_LINEAR_INTERPOLATION` with argument `ModuleSizeThreshold` setting to 2 will active the enlaring process using the linear interpolation method when barcode module size is smaller than 2px.

+### Further Improve Barcode Module Features
+In this procedure, DBR performs a round of image processing on the precisely partitioned barcode area to find barode modules.
+The parameter [DeblurModes]({{ site.parameters_reference }}deblur-modes.html), comes with 9 modes, can be used to configure how DBR runs the processings.
+Of the 9 modes, 2 of them are designed for relatively simple situations:

-- Set `DM_BASED_ON_LOC_BIN` when the barcode area is clear and clean.
-It is the most effective method since it crop the barcode area directly from the binary image generated during the localization process.
+- `DM_BASED_ON_LOC_BIN` is the most efficient mode when the barcode area is clear and clean.
+It reuses the binary image generated during the localization process.
-- Set `DM_DIRECT_BINARIZATION` when the barcode content modules have varying illumination.
-- Set `DM_THRESHOLD_BINARIZATION` when the barcode content modules have distinct colour contrast with the background.
+- `DM_THRESHOLD_BINARIZATION` is preferred when the barcode content modules have distinct colour contrast with the background.

-### Effective
-Methods in this group will take further process before or after binarization to handle more complicated situations.
+The following 6 modes provides more adaptability to handle more complicated situations.
+- `DM_DIRECT_BINARIZATION` is preferred when the barcode content modules have varying illumination.

-- Set `DM_GRAY_EQUALIZATION` when the barcode content modules have low colour contrast with the background.
+- `DM_GRAY_EQUALIZATION` is preferred when the barcode content modules have low colour contrast with the background.
-- Set `DM_SMOOTHING` when the barcode area have intensive noise or texture.
+- `DM_SMOOTHING` is preferred when the barcode area have intensive noise or texture.
-- Set `DM_SHARPENING` when the barcode content modules have blurred boundaries with a clear background.
+- `DM_SHARPENING` is preferred when the barcode content modules have blurred boundaries with a clear background.
-- Set `DM_SHARPENING_SMOOTHING` when the barcode content modules have blurred boundaries with unclear backgrounds.
+- `DM_SHARPENING_SMOOTHING` is preferred when the barcode content modules have blurred boundaries with unclear backgrounds.
-- Set `DM_MORPHING` when the barcode area is polluted or destroyed.
+- `DM_MORPHING` is preferred when the barcode area is polluted or destroyed.

-### Last Resort
-`DM_DEEP_ANALYSIS` is the most powerful way to deal with complicated situations which cannot be solved by above processing methods.
+Last but not least, `DM_DEEP_ANALYSIS` is the most powerful way to deal with desperate situations which cannot be solved by above modes.
 It analyzes every pixel of the image, does a lot calculation to gather characteristics to find or build relation between each pixel, and finally find out the barcode modules.

+>Note: To get the best read rate, DBR by default has all above 9 modes enabled so that it covers varying situations.
+>To speed up the process, choose only one or a few optimun modes.
-The process is relatively time-consuming, so it is recommended to set `DM_DEEP_ANALYSIS` after all other modes.
+>When using multiple modes, always set `DM_DEEP_ANALYSIS` after all other modes since it's relatively time-consuming.

-## Supporting Particular Circumstances During Decoding
-After removing blurness on barcode zones, DBR starts decoding the barcode.
-There are many parameters can be used during this procedure to deal with following circumstances to insure the read rate.

-### Uncertain Barcode Types
+### Enable Multiple Barcode Types
-If the barcode types you are decoding is uncertain, it is recommended to set all barcode types defined in [BarcodeFormat]({{ site.enumerations }}format-enums.html#barcodeformat) and [BarcodeFormat_2]({{ site.enumerations }}format-enums.html#barcodeformat_2).
-Otherwise, you can set a specific barcode type to improve the read speed.
+Barcode types are defined with parameter [BarcodeFormat]({{ site.enumerations }}format-enums.html#barcodeformat) and [BarcodeFormat_2]({{ site.enumerations }}format-enums.html#barcodeformat_2).
+The more barcode types you set, the more results you may get.
+If the types of barcodes you are going to read is uncertain, you should enable all barcode types to insure the read rate.

-### Small Module Size
-[ScaleUpModes]({{ site.parameters_reference }}scale-up-modes.html) is a parameter to deal with barcodes with small module size.
-Barcode with a small module size may be distorted by some processing methods like rotation, binarization with inappropriate block size, etc. Enlarging the barcode zone to a larger size can enhance the ability to prevent distortion, thereby improve the possibility to be read.

-### Incomplete Barcodes
+### Restore Incomplete Modules
-[BarcodeComplementModes]({{ site.parameters_reference }}barcode-complement-modes.html) is a parameter to deal with incomplete barcodes.
-In some cases, due to misprinting, the barcodes may miss some modules which contain no text data, like find patterns for QR codes and border for Datamatrix.
-DBR is able to complete and correct these barcodes by setting a `BCM_GENERAL` mode.
+In some cases, due to misprinting, the barcodes may miss some modules, like find patterns for QR codes and border for Datamatrix.
+DBR is able to restore the missing modules for these barcodes by setting a `BCM_GENERAL` mode in parameter [BarcodeComplementModes]({{ site.parameters_reference }}barcode-complement-modes.html).

-### Deformed Barcodes
+### Correct Deformed Barcodes
-[DeformationResistingModes]({{ site.parameters_reference }}deformation-resisting-modes.html) is a parameter to deal with deformed barcodes.
 The barcodes on the surface of some flexible packaging or cylindrical objects tend to be distorted and deformed.
-DBR is able to correct these deformed barcodes to a standard shape by setting a `DRM_GENERAL` mode.
+DBR is able to correct these deformed barcodes to a standard shape by setting a `DRM_GENERAL` mode in parameter [DeformationResistingModes]({{ site.parameters_reference }}deformation-resisting-modes.html).

-### DPM Codes
+### Support Direct Part Marking Codes
-[DPMCodeReadingModes]({{ site.parameters_reference }}mirror-mode.html) is a parameter to deal with DPM (Direct Part Marking) codes.
-DPM Codes, DataMatrix typically, are used widely in industrial part tracking, from electronics manufacturing to automotive assembly.
+DPM (Direct Part Marking) Codes, DataMatrix typically, are widely used in industrial part tracking, from electronics manufacturing to automotive assembly.
 They always come with light reflection, low contrast, complex background texture, and other distorted features.
-If you are reading these barcodes, please set a `DPMCRM_GENERAL` mode.

-### Mirror State

-[MirrorMode]({{ site.parameters_reference }}image.html) is a parameter to deal with mirrored barcodes.
+DBR is able to decode such DPM codes by setting a `DPMCRM_GENERAL` mode in parameter [DPMCodeReadingModes]({{ site.parameters_reference }}mirror-mode.html).

+### Cover Both Normal and Mirrored States
 The barcode on an image usually have two states, normal and mirrored.
-If the barcodes you are decoding are of the same mirror state, setting this mode to `MM_NORMAL` or `MM_MIRROR` can improve the speed without affect on read rate.
-If not, setting it to `MM_BOTH` will cover both normal and mirrored barcodes to insure the read rate.
+DBR is able to cover both normal and mirrored barcodes by setting a `MM_BOTH` mode in parameter [MirrorMode]({{ site.parameters_reference }}image.html).
+If the barcodes you are decoding are of the same state, setting it to `MM_NORMAL` or `MM_MIRROR` can improve the speed without affect on read rate.

-### Non-standard Barcodes
+### Compatible with Non-standard Barcodes
 In some cases, the barcodes may not be generated or printed following the standard.
 DBR provides a group of parameters to support non-standard barcode formats.
 If the barcodes you are decoding is non-standard, setting following parameters may help the read rate.

 - [StandardFormat]({{ site.parameters_reference }}standard-format.html) to specify the standard barcode format.